open-ephys/ONI/source/hw-spec/dev_table.rst

 The collection of :ref:`devices <device>` governed by a :ref:`controller
 <controller>` is referred to as a device table.
 The :ref:`controller
 <controller>` is responsible for creating the device table and sending it to the
-host following a reset.
+host following a soft reset.
 The device table is a read-only associative array of (:ref:`device address <dev-address>`, :ref:`device descriptor <dev-desc>`) pairs.